GYM Group (LON:GYM) Receives Buy Rating from Peel Hunt

-Peel Hunt reissued their buy rating on shares of GYM Group (LON:GYM) in a report issued on Monday morning, ThisIsMoney.Co.Uk reports.
+Peel Hunt reiterated their buy rating on shares of GYM Group (LON:GYM) in a research report sent to investors on Monday morning, ThisIsMoney.Co.Uk reports.

-A number of other equities research analysts also recently weighed in on the company.
-Berenberg Bank reiterated a buy rating on shares of GYM Group in a report on Friday, January 17th.
-Liberum Capital reiterated a buy rating on shares of GYM Group in a report on Friday, January 17th.
-Royal Bank of Canada boosted their price target on GYM Group from GBX 320 ($4.21) to GBX 340 ($4.47) and gave the company an outperform rating in a report on Tuesday, December 10th.
-Barclays reiterated an overweight rating on shares of GYM Group in a report on Wednesday, November 27th.
-Finally, Peel Hunt reiterated a buy rating and issued a GBX 350 ($4.60) price target on shares of GYM Group in a report on Thursday, November 7th.
-Seven analysts have rated the stock with a buy rating, The company has an average rating of Buy and an average price target of GBX 343 ($4.51).
+Other research analysts also recently issued research reports about the company.
+Royal Bank of Canada raised their target price on GYM Group from GBX 320 ($4.21) to GBX 340 ($4.47) and gave the stock an outperform rating in a research note on Tuesday, December 10th.
+Berenberg Bank restated a buy rating on shares of GYM Group in a research note on Friday, January 17th.
+Barclays raised their target price on GYM Group from GBX 300 ($3.95) to GBX 350 ($4.60) and gave the stock an overweight rating in a research note on Monday, January 20th.
+Peel Hunt restated a buy rating and issued a GBX 350 ($4.60) target price on shares of GYM Group in a research note on Thursday, November 7th.
+Finally, Liberum Capital restated a buy rating on shares of GYM Group in a research note on Friday, January 17th.
+Seven analysts have rated the stock with a buy rating, GYM Group currently has an average rating of Buy and a consensus price target of GBX 343 ($4.51).

 The Gym Group plc operates health and fitness facilities in the United Kingdom.
 As of March 19, 2019, it operated 160 gyms.
 The company was founded in 2007 and is based in Croydon, the United Kingdom.